 Serving

-Stewed rhubarb goes really well with creamy dairy products.
-Try it with plain yogurt, these almond yogurt parfaits, or with an easy homemade custard.
+Sugar-free stewed rhubarb compote goes very well with creamy dairy products.
+Serve it with Greek yogurt, these almond yogurt parfaits, or with an easy homemade custard.

-If you want some extra crunch, try adding some of this quick healthy granola which you can make on the stovetop in just 10 minutes.
+If you want some extra crunch, try adding some quick healthy granola that you can make on the stovetop in just 10 minutes.

-You could also serve stewed rhubarb and apple alongside a slice of plain cake, or on top of your regular cereal.
+You could also serve stewed rhubarb and apple as a sauce for a healthy cheesecake, or as a healthy breakfast topping for your regular cereal or porridge.

 Frequently asked questions